e2002e/rainycrack/README.md

 Tacking:
 -the bruteforce spans from the two sides, doubling current moving characters.
 -the current moving characters slide along the word.
--the symbols picked from the set rotate.
+-the symbols picked from the se

-The combination of these three features make it possible to break entropy, but is limited.
-I recommend not using it (at least on old cpus) with a set that exeeds lowercase in size, and words length above 12-14.
-Only works with even length character sets!

 Rain:
 This is total mangling, you better use this one.
 Will find less password that markov based algorithm but can crack insane ones.